The Road to Trust: Building Enclaves within Confidential VMs: Evaluations

 \subsection{Experimental setup}

 We deployed \sysname on a server with two {AMD EPYC 7543} CPUs (two threads per core, total of 128 logical cores) with 64 GB DDR4 RAM.
 Every CVM was allocated 4 vCPUs and 4 GB RAM, and ran Ubuntu 22.04 with kernel version 6.5.0-snp-guest (svsm-preview-guest-v3 branch provided by AMD).
 We configured 512 MB gPA for the security monitor and the enclaves.
-The modified Linux SGX SDK is based on version 2.21.
+The modified Linux SGX SDK was based on version 2.20, and the Occlum version was version 0.29.7.
 We used the main branch of the linux-svsm framework (commitID: 8d518f1).
-The SVSM framework and the security monitor were compiled with Rust in the debug mode (-O0)\footnote{Currently, the linux-svsm framework cannot be compiled successfully with optimization levels other than -O0.}.
+The SVSM framework and the security monitor were compiled with Rust in the default mode (-O0).
 All programs were compiled with GCC 11.4.0 and the same optimization level (-O2).

-All evaluations were performed in the single-threaded mode.
-The baseline were conducted on the same AMD server running in the guest OS directly (native mode) and in the SGX SDK simulation mode (sim mode), which do not provide any security guarantees.
+The baseline was conducted on the same AMD server running in the SGX SDK simulation mode (sim mode), which does not provide any security guarantees.
 Specifically, we used the same code base under the same optimization level and compiling options.
+Notably, as a result of the HotCalls optimization, applications running on Occlum experienced improved performance without the need for any modifications to their source code.
+We were not able to reproduce the experiment reported in vSGX, and the vSGX results are taken directly from the published paper~\cite{zhao2022vsgx}. {The Intel platform for comparison was equipped with an Intel Xeon Platinum 8369B CPU and 64 GB RAM.}